Key takeaways on financial reporting software

 Features:

-- Financial management tools: Comprehensive tools for managing finances.
+- Financial management tools: Support finance workflows for managing planning and reporting processes.

-- Financial and ad-hoc reporting: Create detailed financial and ad-hoc reports.
+- Financial and ad-hoc reporting: Supports standard financial reporting and ad hoc reporting for custom analysis needs.

 Pros: